biyamuslim/BLIP-ROCK-Social-App/README.md

 # BLIP-ROCK-Social-App

-build using firebase, that provide user authentication. give you access to post and and follow user
+build using firebase, that provide user authentication, give you access to post and and follow a user.